mqtthiqs/at-doc/docs/modules/pitch.md

 But what actually happens is not magic: the input is recorded into a buffer, and two overlapping play heads continuously read small grains of sound around the cursor (the delay time), at a speed proportional to the transposition required.
 Basic pitch shifting is just this: playing small overlapping grains of the input sound at speeds different than the recording speed!

-Combined with grain position adjustment thanks to correlation detection, this overlap/add technique is the archetype of pitch shifting algorithm ([_WSOLA_](https://ieeexplore.ieee.org/document/319366)), and can lead to
+Combined with correlation detection to adjust grain positions, this overlap/add technique is the archetype of pitch shifting algorithms ([_WSOLA_](https://ieeexplore.ieee.org/document/319366)), and with short grain size and strong correlation detection, it works especially well on monophonic sounds; otherwise artifacts, like transient doubling or amplitude modulation, start to be heard.

-works especially well if the size of the grains stay in a certain goldilocks zone (around 20-100 ms), and if the grain positions are automatically adjusted to avoid phase cancellation (by measuring their mutual correlation).
-Otherwise, artifacts like transient doubling or amplitude modulation start to be heard.

-_Pitch_ default to these conditions, but allows to break free from them: with a wide range of grain sizes (from 4 ms to 2 seconds) and adjustable correlation detection, you are free to use it orthodoxically, or to play with the artifacts themselves.
+_Pitch_ can act as a convincing bank of pitch shifters, but really shines when breaking free from its traditional use, leveraging its very nature: with a wide range of grain sizes (from 4 ms to 2 seconds), and adjustable correlation detection, you can explore playing with granular scrubbing, transient doubling or amplitude modulation artifacts in new, creative ways.

 ---